Estimated read time: 9 minutes

 Chris TOFF Trap is a global content marketing strategist and top four-teen content marketer.

-The projects of his teams been recognized globally.
+The projects of his teams have been recognized globally.
 He has worked with clients around the globe.

 He’s a keynote speaker and has written three books that have been sold on all continents except Antarctica.
 He’s not holding out hope there.